higorfct/Campaign-Optmization-/README.md

-# Projeto 1: Otimização de Campanhas de Marketing com Machine Learning
+# Project 1: Marketing Campaign Optimization with Machine Learning

-## 📝 Introdução
+## 📝 Introduction
-Este projeto busca aplicar técnicas de Machine Learning para otimizar campanhas de marketing com base no **Retorno Sobre Investimento (ROI)**.
-O objetivo é construir um modelo preditivo que auxilie empresas a **tomar decisões mais estratégicas** sobre a alocação de seus orçamentos de marketing, identificando os canais mais rentáveis para maximizar resultados.
+This project aims to apply Machine Learning techniques to optimize marketing campaigns based on **Return on Investment (ROI)**.
+The goal is to build a predictive model that helps companies **make more strategic decisions** regarding the allocation of their marketing budgets, identifying the most profitable channels to maximize results.
-A solução foi desenvolvida com foco em interpretabilidade, reprodutibilidade e potencial de aplicação prática em ambientes de negócio.
+The solution was developed with a focus on interpretability, reproducibility, and practical applicability in business environments.

-## 📊 Dados
+## 📊 Data

-Os dados utilizados foram extraídos de um arquivo campaigns.CSV, contendo:
+The data used was extracted from a file named campaigns.CSV, containing:

 - campaing_id
-- budget (orçamento de cada campanha)
+- budget (budget for each campaign)
-- channel (canais através dos quais a campanha ocorre)
+- channel (channels through which the campaign runs)
 - engagement
-- ROI (retorno sobre investimento)
+- ROI (return on investment)

-Eatapas percorridas:
+Steps performed:

-- Limpeza e tratamento dos dados
+- Data cleaning and preprocessing
-- Análise exploratória com scatterplots
+- Exploratory analysis with scatterplots
-- Pré-processamento para modelagem
+- Preprocessing for modeling
-- Modelagem
+- Modeling

 ---

-## 🤖 Modelagem
+## 🤖 Modeling

-A modelagem foi feita com o algoritmo de **Regressão Linear**, tendo como **"budget"**, **"channel"** e **"engagement"** como variáveis preditoras e **"ROI"** como variável alvo
+Modeling was performed using the **Linear Regression** algorithm, with **"budget"**, **"channel"**, and **"engagement"** as predictor variables and **"ROI"** as the target variable.

-📌 **Avaliação do modelo:**
+📌 **Model Evaluation:**
 - **MSE**
   0.008880675056313457